-This process notifies Faculty staff to the fact that the student is ‘registered’ at Accessibility Resources and Service.
-The notification will not contain any information about the nature of the medical condition or disability, unless the student specifically requests this, but will contain information about the accommodations available.
+This process notifies Faculty staff to the fact that the student is connected with Accessibility Resources and Service.
+The notification will not contain any information about the nature of the disability / chronic medical condition, unless the student specifically requests this, but will contain information about the accommodations available.
 Most importantly, the notification presents an opportunity for the student to discuss their specific needs in greater detail, in person, with key Faculty staff.

-NOTE:- Students will need to issue Professor Notifications at the beginning of each Semester / Session and before the deadline determined by ARS.
-The deadline will provide ample opportunity for students to issue notifications.
-ARS will alert students when Professor Notifications can be issued.
+NOTE:- Students will need to issue Accommodation Plan Notifications at the beginning of each semester or summer session.
+ARS will alert students when Accommodation Plan Notifications can be issued.

 Electronic devices for note taking may include a SmartPen, digital recorder, laptop, iPad, smartphone, portable keyboard or other device when a student cannot effectively note take by hand.
 Responsibilities are as follows: